This page looks at some issues of people who stammer appearing in court. There is a separate short page on prisons and the youth justice system.

 R v Isleworth Crown Court ex parte Murray King, High Court, 2001.

 Possible ground rules hearing, and role of lawyers

 The Equal Treatment Bench Book (ETBB) encourages any disability to be identified and arrangements made in advance (eg pages 3-2, 3-6).

 Cases such as Galo and Rackham have held that a ‘ground rules hearing’ may be appropriate to consider what adjustments are required in the individual circumstances.
 Or this might be done at a case management hearing.
 The ETBB says:

 ‘It does not matter whether there is an entire meeting dedicated to discussing the proposed adjustments or whether the discussion is part of a wider case management discussion.
 What matters is that the subject is fully explored.’

 Equal Treatment Bench Book, page 3-7

-It is not just a one-off consideration; the court must keep the adjustments needed under review (Galo).
+A ground rules hearing – or presumably any other consideration of adjustments – is not just a one-off consideration; the court must keep the adjustments needed under review (Galo).

 ‘Once arrangements for the hearing are made, they are not set in stone.
 It may subsequently become apparent that further adjustments are needed.’